 Frequently Asked Questions

 Scientists from institutions all over the world come to us with research projects that need massive amounts of computing power.
 Using their research simulation or modeling software tool of choice, we integrate that software into our platform and distribute millions of virtual research experiments to thousands of World Community Grid volunteers, who perform these calculations on their computers and Android devices.
 World Community Grid validates and bundles the results of these calculations and sends them back to the researchers.
-Through World Community Grid, scientists can not only access massive computing power at no cost, but can also engage the public in their research.
+Through World Community Grid, scientists can not only access massive computing power, but can also engage the public in their research.

 Since 2004, World Community Grid has supported a number of environmental research efforts including: